 Figure 4: Overexposed colorful image

 As we previously stated, a convolution is an operation between two functions to obtain a third one.
-In the image processing domain, the first function will be our original image and the second one a convolution matrix (also called Kernel or Filter matrix) with shape NxN where N is an even number frequently having values of 3, 5 or 7.
+In the image processing domain, the first function will be our original image and the second one will be a convolution matrix (also called Kernel or Filter matrix) with shape NxN where N is an even number frequently having values of 3, 5 or 7.

 The animation below shows how we compute an output matrix as a result of performing a convolution with an input image matrix and a 3×3 kernel: